-This 8 week Course will be facilitated by Isaac Hart.
-Isaac has practiced and taught Non-violent Communication while integrating meditation and other modalities for the past 8 years.
-He has brought NVC into prisons as a Volunteer with the Oregon Prison Project, and is now teaching with us at Rose City NVC in Portland.
+This 8 week Course will be facilitated by Sandra Amiry.
+Sandra has practiced and taught Non-violent Communication while integrating meditation and other modalities for the past 16 years.
+She trained with various trainers including Marshall Rosenberg, and was Certified with CNVC in 2015.
+She has brought NVC into prisons as a Volunteer with the Oregon Prison Project, and is teaching at Rose City NVC in Portland.

 I have been practicing and sharing Nonviolent Communication (NVC) since 2003 as part of my passion for building stronger relationships, (focusing on, though not limited to, Couples and Parenting,) while developing more integrated and sustainable communities.
 Teaching NVC has been central to my life since 2010 and I have been working with the Kathleen Macferren, Karl Staeyert, and the rest of the core team on the Trainer Community Certification Path (TCCP).
 I completed my NVC Trainer Certification with CNVC in 2016.